 Once our local builders in Woking have planned these vital structural components in detail, we work on incorporating drainage, electricity, heating, windows, doors and ventilation.
 During this stage, it is also important to think about how your property extension will meet all relevant building regulations, including fire safety requirements.

-with a property extension, builders need to ensure that appropriate foundations are in place for garage conversions launched around Woking, as existing foundations may not be deep or strong enough to support the added weight of new floors, walls or ceilings.
-The same considerations need to be taken with existing walls, which may not currently be able to cope with an added floor or new pitched/flat roof.
+When converting a garage, we need to ensure appropriate foundations are in place because existing foundations may not be deep enough or strong enough to support the added weight of new floors, walls or ceilings.
+We also take the same considerations with existing walls, which may not be able to cope with an added floor or new roof.

 Further aspects of planning a garage conversion include incorporating sufficient weatherproofing and insulation, as well as windows and ventilation, to meet building regulations and energy efficiency standards.

 Perhaps the most important part of planning an attic conversion is ensuring the existing roof offers enough headroom for the new space to be practical.
 However, if there isn’t enough headroom don’t panic, it just means our builders may have to make structural alterations, as they have done many times on projects in Woking and the surrounding areas.
 While this may mean your project no longer falls within permitted development, it will ensure your conversion is suitable for its intended purpose.